Dosage form: tablet, film coated

 10.2 Recommended Treatment

 General symptomatic and supportive measures should be used along with immediate gastric lavage where appropriate.
 Intravenous fluids should be administered as needed.
 Flumazenil may be useful.
 As in all cases of drug overdose, respiration, pulse, blood pressure, and other appropriate signs should be monitored and general supportive measures employed.
 Hypotension and CNS depression should be monitored and treated by appropriate medical intervention.
+Consider monitoring methemoglobin in the setting of high-dose overdosage.
 The value of dialysis in the treatment of overdosage has not been determined.

 As with the management of all overdosage, the possibility of multiple drug ingestion should be considered.
 The physician may wish to consider contacting a poison control center for up-to-date information on the management of hypnotic drug product overdosage.